JFWooten4/free-markets/group/stellar/interleaving-sdex/README.md

 ## Decentralization of Rules
-^need to first contextualize how impoertant this is per: https://x.com/JFWooten4/status/1838612974325412246 A crucial differentiator from explicit contract rules, implications: https://wooten.link/uniswap
+^need to first contextualize how impoertant this is per: https://x.com/JFWooten4/status/1838612974325412246 A crucial differentiator from explicit contract rules

 ## Efficient Direct States
 Reference how it manages the ledger through explicit and defined patterns without external state. more of a technical thing, prob need to dive into the Herder if time

 ## Transparent Access Patterns
-A universal set of standards for interoperation, reporting, and modifications.
-^showcase traditional market API costs, incl.
-DSTOQ, and flawed long-term approach discuss explicit REG SHO fee caps with links to the three tenths page in a formal PDF charts and studies on that if time allows